-Reserves are books and other print and non-print items which are required materials for coursework.
-These items are placed in specially designated areas within the library and given shortened loan periods.
-Course reserves include syllabi, books, lecture notes, journal articles, class assignments, sample tests, videos, audio cassettes, and other relevant information to support classroom instruction.
+Reserves are materials required for coursework that are placed in specially designated areas within the library and given shortened loan periods.
+Course reserves include library- and instructor-owned books, videos, audio recordings, and other relevant materials in support of classroom instruction.

 Where are the reserve collections?